Friedrich Hermann Schubert: Life

-In 1962 Schubert became a dietary lecturer in Munich, where he also provided the chair of his great patron Franz Schnabel.
-Only one year later, this time inspired by Carl Dietrich Erdmann, he was appointed Professor of Medieval and Modern History at the Christian-Albrechts-Universität zu Kiel.
+In 1962, Schubert became a dietary lecturer at the Ludwig-Maximilians-Universität München, where he also provided the chair of his great patron Franz Schnabel.
+Only one year later, this time inspired by Carl Dietrich Erdmann, he was appointed Professor of Medieval and Modern History at Kiel University.
 After refusing a call to the University of Hamburg, he took over the chair of Medieval and Modern History at the University of Frankfurt am Main held by Otto Vossler in 1968.
-From 1952 to 1963 he was also editor of Neue Deutsche Biographie.
+From 1952 to 1963, he was also editor of Neue Deutsche Biographie.
 Among his academic students were among others Sigrid Jahns, Johannes Kunisch and Volker Press.
 Gerhard Menk began his doctorate with Schubert.

 Schubert belonged to the rediscoverers of the older German Reichstag as a weighty institution in the European environment and, incidentally, also of the work of the Calvinist state theorist Johannes Althusius.
 Like Franz Schnabel, Schubert was a representative of the German new humanism, which had a strong impact in Munich in the immediate post-war period.
 Schubert not only had a Western and liberal understanding of history, but also made a significant contribution to placing the older German constitutional institutions at the centre of the common European intellectual tradition throughout the early modern period.
 A major work on European monarchy history has unfortunately been lost.

 Schubert was a member of the Bund Freiheit der Wissenschaft.
 During the West German student movement he was exposed to the protests of leftist students, who mistakenly identified him as an exponent of a highly conservative educational ideal and professorship.
 He successfully defended himself against them in court, but was unable to convince them of his fundamental liberal views.